ac-small/sprigs-poc/README.md

 # sprigs-poc

 Initial Investigation of SPRIGS PoC.
-This script uses the Flipp API to gather product information spanning over a sample of areas in Canada.
+This script uses the Flipp API to scrape product information within a 50km radius of downtown Ottawa, and store the data in a postgresql db.

-Data classification is done with the help of the textblob library (https://pypi.org/project/textblob/)

 Dev Requirements:
 - Python 3.7
-- pip install textblob
+- pip install psycopg2